apache/iotdb/docs/UserGuide/Appendix/Config-Manual.md

 For the convenience of users, IoTDB server provides users with hot modification function, that is, modifying some configuration parameters in `iotdb engine.
 Properties` during the system operation and applying them to the system immediately.
 In the parameters described below, these parameters whose way of `Effective` is `trigger` support hot modification.

 Trigger way: The client sends the command `load configuration` to the IoTDB server.
-See Chapter 4 for the usage of the client.
+See [Command Line Interface(CLI)](https://iotdb.apache.org/UserGuide/Master/CLI/Command-Line-Interface.html) for the usage of the client.

 ## IoTDB Environment Configuration File